brycesteve/Perfect-View2Pdf/README.md

 This project is intended to create PDF files from html strings using [wkhtmltopdf](http://wkhtmltopdf.org/).
 There are also helpers to create pdf files straight from your mustache views.

+Css is mostly supported either inline, or from absolute urls.
+Relative links can be problematic, as the files are rendered in a tmp directory.

 ## Quick Start

 ## NOTE: This project is still in development